Should I Take a Gap Year? The Impact It Has on Your Money

 • Can explore passions.
 If a person knows they’re interested in a certain industry or job role, they can spend some time interning, pursuing a fellowship, or researching that career path before they pursue a degree toward that job.

 • Develops independence.
 A gap year can provide the opportunities young adults need to become more self-sufficient.
-That could mean traveling solo or taking on a job in a new town, not to mention getting better with money management.
+That could mean traveling solo or taking on a job in a new town, not to mention getting better with money.

 Is a Gap Year Beneficial Financially?

 If you’re contemplating taking a gap year, it’s natural to wonder how much to save to make it a reality.
-You may also be curious if this year could be a boost or a bust for your finances.
+You may also be curious if a gap year could be a boost or a bust for your finances.
 In truth, a gap year can be beneficial financially and in other cases it can be financially damaging — it just depends on how the person chooses to spend that year.
-For instance, if you are working at a local business while living at home, you might really plump up your bank account.
+For instance, if you are working at a local business while living at home, you might open a high-yield savings account and really plump it up with your earnings.
 If, on the other hand, you go on a gap-year guided tour of another continent, that could cost $10,000, $20,000, or more.

 There is some concern that gap years can hurt someone’s overall lifetime earnings.
 By pushing off entering the working world with a college degree in hand by a year, they can lose a year’s earnings as well as a year’s progress towards a higher paying job.